stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           This search pattern would match `customers-2018-07-01.csv`, `customers-2018-07-02.csv`, `customers-2018-07-03.csv`, etc., and ensure files are replicated as they're created or updated.

+      - title: "Define the table's name"
+        anchor: "define-table-name"
+        content: |
+          When creating table names, keep in mind that each destination has its own rules for how tables can be named.
+As a result, some table names may have to be transformed to adhere to the destination's naming rules.
+Refer to the [Table name transformations](#table-name-transformations) section for more info and examples.

+          {% capture table-name-limit-notice %}
+          The value entered here should adhere to your destination's length limit for table names.
+If the table name exceeds the destination's limit, the [destination will reject the table entirely]({{ link.destinations.storage.rejected-records | prepend: site.baseurl }}).

+          Table name limits vary by destination type:

+          {% assign destinations = site.destinations | where:"destination",true | sort:display_name %}

+          {% for destination in destinations %}
+          {% case destination.table-name-limit %}
+          {% when 'n/a' %}
+          {% capture table-name-limit %}
+          Not applicable to this destination
+          {% endcapture %}
+          {% else %}
+          {% capture table-name-limit %}
+          Limited to **{{ destination.table-name-limit }} characters**
+          {% endcapture %}
+          {% endcase %}
+          - **{{ destination.display_name }}** - {{ table-name-limit }}
+          {% endfor %}
+          {% endcapture %}

+          {% include important.html content=table-name-limit-notice %}

       - title: "Define the table's Primary Key"
         anchor: "define-table-primary-key"
         content: |